filisko/testable-functions/README.md

 $functions->die($statusOrText);
 ```

-And these can be easily mocked too:
+Then these can be easily altered for testing too:

 ```php
 $functions = new \Filisko\FakeFunctions([